Today's Articles

 His students included Priestly H. Mangum, brother of Senator Willie P. Mangum; Archibald E. and John L. Henderson, sons of Chief Justice Henderson; Governor Charles Manly; The Reverend William Harris; Dr. James L. Wortham; the Edwardses, Enlows (Enloes), Hargroves, and Horners; and Abraham Rencher who became Minister of Portugal and Territorial Governor of New Mexico.

 Chavis did not publicly support abolition and publicly condemned Nat Turner's slave rebellion, positions he likely took out of concern for his safety and to maintain his status as a freeman and position as an educator as southerners expelled free blacks and violently suppressed Turner's rebellion.
 His influence was far-reaching.
 A dedicated opponent of slavery, John Chavis was an influential abolitionist leader in the South.
-The circumstances surrounding his death in June 1838 remain unclear, although many suspects that he was murdered because of his work to better the lives of blacks.
+The circumstances surrounding his death in June 1838 remain unclear, although many suspect that he was murdered because of his work to better the lives of blacks.

 To become a High School Teacher